All Episodes

 Well, thank you very much, and it's a pleasure to speak with you.

-And uh before I get to my uh environmental echo uh question for you, uh, my brother is a U.S. Marine, and I'm I'm trying to get him the 24-7 membership, and he made the point that adopt a soldier is uh actually an insult to the Marine Corps.
+And before I get to my environmental wacko question for you, my brother is a U.S. Marine, and I'm trying to get him the 24-7 membership.

-They'd rather be called Marinians.
+They'd rather be called Marines.

-Well, okay, tell him it's the Adopt a Marine program.
+Tell him it's the Adopt a Marine program.

-We'll call adopt a military person.
+We'll call Adopt a Military Person.

-But uh he he just made that point, so I just wanted to get that out there.
+Well, no, I know, but he just made that point, so I just wanted to get that out there.

-I uh this is a freebie.
+This is a freebie.

-And we've been trying to tell people you're looking at this the wrong way.
+And we've been trying to tell people, you're looking at this the wrong way.

-You gotta learn to receive.
+You've got to learn to receive.

 There are Americans who want to show their support for what you're doing during these political times where you're being criticized and lied about, misreported.

-So tell your marine buddy, your brother, learn to receive.
+So tell your Marine buddy, your brother, learn to receive.

-I I will do that.
+I will do that.

-We'll definitely do that.
+I will definitely do that.

 Get him to sign up.